demisto/content/Packs/ServiceNow/Integrations/ServiceNowv2/README.md

 5. Click **Test** to validate the URLs, token, and connection.
 6. Click **Done.**

-Note: Fetch incidents and mirroring is not currently supported for the ServiceNow Security Incident Response (SIR) module.

 ## Fetch Incidents
 The integration fetches newly created tickets according to the following parameters, which you define in the instance configuration: ticket_type, query, and limit.
 For the first fetch, the integration will fetch incidents that were created 10 minutes earlier.
-After that, it will fetch incidents that were created after the timestamp of the last fetch.
+After that, the integration will fetch incidents created after the timestamp of the last fetch.

 ## Configure Incident Mirroring
 **This feature is compliant with XSOAR version 6.0 and above.**